-- Foundational Counseling Methods: The graduate will demonstrate competence in helping skills, the development/maintenance of the therapeutic relationship, including insight and self-awareness, and effectively communicating case material through writing. - Research: The graduate will demonstrate competence in regards to appropriate literature review, development of hypotheses, application of research design, and effective analysis and interpretation of data. - Assessment: The graduate will demonstrate basic awareness and competence in evidence-based family, psychological, and career assessment techniques, procedures, interpretation, and report writing. - Multiculturalism/Diversity: The graduate will demonstrate awareness and competency in using therapeutic and assessment approaches sensitive to multicultural and diversity concerns, finding opportunities to serve others, enacting social justice, and promoting general welfare. - Diagnosis: The graduate will demonstrate an awareness of diagnostic criteria and effectively provide appropriate diagnosis based on case material. - Case conceptualization: the graduate will demonstrate theoretically sound and developmentally appropriate conceptualization of case material. - Treatment Planning: The graduate will demonstrate theoretically consistent and evidence-based planning for therapeutic treatment including individual, systems-based, and group modalities. - Law & Ethics: The graduate will demonstrate awareness and competency in making legally consistent and ethical decision-making. - Integration: the graduate will demonstrate an ability to understand and relate psychological theory and principles according to one's own faith tradition and/or value system.
+- Foundational Counseling Methods: The graduate will demonstrate competence in helping skills, the development/maintenance of the therapeutic relationship, including insight and self-awareness, and effectively communicating case material through writing. - Research: The graduate will demonstrate competence in regards to appropriate literature review, development of hypotheses, application of research design, and effective analysis and interpretation of data. - Assessment: The graduate will demonstrate basic awareness and competence in evidence-based family, psychological, and career assessment techniques, procedures, interpretation, and report writing. - Multiculturalism/Diversity: The graduate will demonstrate awareness and competency in using therapeutic and assessment approaches sensitive to multicultural and diversity concerns, finding opportunities to serve others, enacting social justice, and promoting general welfare. - Diagnosis: The graduate will demonstrate an awareness of diagnostic criteria and effectively provide appropriate diagnosis based on case material. - Case conceptualization: the graduate will demonstrate an understanding and contextually appropriate application of biological, developmental, psychological, and sociocultural theoretical models. - Treatment Planning: The graduate will demonstrate theoretically consistent and evidence-based planning for therapeutic treatment including individual, systems-based, and group modalities. - Law & Ethics: The graduate will demonstrate knowledge of the legal and ethical standards of health service professionals (counseling and research) and its application through an ethical decision-making model. - Integration: the graduate will demonstrate an ability to understand and relate psychological theory and principles according to one's own faith tradition and/or value system.